 The only thing that could have been done better for the economy was having our governments/countries quarantine the virus before it had spread.

 2 weeks ago, I would not have thought this, but fear has had a much larger effect than I initially thought.
 The stock market has been on a 10+ year bull run.
 Looking at all the data, the economy and markets were already slowing down from their peak growth rates, here in the US and globally.
-This virus caused slowdown and government intervention of trying to isolate people, reduced/stopping international travel, closing businesses and group events could potentially slow us to the point and potentially even cause a recession.
-If it does reach recession stage, in my opinion I do not think this will be of the long drawn out variety type of recession.
+This virus caused the slowdown and government intervention of trying to isolate people, reduced/stopping international travel, closing businesses, and group events could potentially slow us to the point and potentially even cause a recession.
+If it does reach the recession stage, in my opinion, I do not think this will be of the long-drawn-out various types of recession.

-I am here to help you and point you in the right direction.
-Would you like help finding out what path your current plan is on?
+No strings attached, I am here to help you and point you in the right direction.
+Would you like help to find out what path your current plan is on?
 Give me a call.

 Have questions?
 Schedule a call and meet me virtually